Is there a secular decline in disruptive patents? Correcting for measurement bias: Introduction

 \section{Introduction}

 Continued innovation in science and technology is considered a bedrock for and driving force of growth and prosperity in most economies.
-A paper co-authored by Park, Leahey and Funk entitled, “Papers and Patents are Becoming Less Disruptive Over Time” was recently published in Nature (2023).
-Given its provocative title and findings, as well as the topic examined, the paper attracted significant and global media attention. \cite{park2023papers} has been featured in hundreds of international newspapers and magazines \cite[]{altmetric}: for example, \cite{economist2023} emphasized in a report on the changing nature of science that "Papers and Patents are Becoming Less Disruptive", indicating in a subtitle that "why that is, is a mystery"; \cite{nytimes2023} further stated: "What Happened to All of Science's Big Breakthroughs?"; and the \cite{fy2023} noted: "Science is Losing its Ability to Disrupt".
+A co-authored paper by Park, Leahey and Funk entitled, “Papers and Patents are Becoming Less Disruptive Over Time,” was recently published in \textit{Nature} (2023).
+Given its title and findings, as well as the topic examined, the paper attracted significant and global media attention. \cite{park2023papers} has been featured in hundreds of international newspapers and magazines \cite[]{altmetric}.
+As examples, \cite{economist2023} emphasized in a report on the changing nature of science that "Papers and Patents are Becoming Less Disruptive"; \cite{nytimes2023} asked "What Happened to All of Science's Big Breakthroughs?"; and the \cite{fy2023} noted "Science is Losing its Ability to Disrupt".

-One reason for this attention is that the \cite{park2023papers} results show marked declines in disruptive innovation over time.
-The authors state in the abstract that their "results suggest that slowing rates of disruption may reflect a fundamental shift in the nature of science and technology" (p.
-138), and note in the conclusion that "this trend is unlikely to be driven by changes in citation practices or the quality of published work.
+One reason for this attention is that the \cite{park2023papers} results show marked declines in disruptive research and innovation over time---a finding complementary to research productivity concerns expressed by other authors \cite[][]{chu2021, Bloom2020, boeing2020}.\footnote{\cite{Bloom2020} conclude in their own analysis that "[t]aking the US aggregate number as representative, research productivity falls in half every 13 years: ideas are getting harder and harder to find" (p.
+1138).} \cite{park2023papers} emphasize in their abstract that the "results suggest that slowing rates of disruption may reflect a fundamental shift in the nature of science and technology" (p.
+138), and note in their conclusion that "this trend is unlikely to be driven by changes in citation practices or the quality of published work.
 Rather, the decline represents a substantive shift in science and technology, one that reinforces concerns about slowing innovative activity.
 We attribute this trend in part to scientists' and inventors' reliance on a narrower set of existing knowledge" (p.
 142).

+A second reason for this attention is that the \cite{park2023papers} results suggest implications for the organization of the entire science and technology innovation process---from government research labs and universities to private and public enterprises. \cite{park2023papers} even provide suggestions as to how universities and federal agencies can "strongly reward research quality" and help scholars to "inoculate themselves from the publish or perish culture, and produce truly consequential work" (pp. 143-144), and conclude that "[u]nderstanding the decline in disruptive science and technology more fully permits a much-needed rethinking of strategies for organizing the production of science and technology in the future" (p.
+144).